"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Isaiah 24:21-23 - It shall come to pass in that day that the LORD will punish on high the host of exalted ones, and on the earth the kings of the earth.
 They will be gathered together, as prisoners are gathered in the pit, and will be shut up in the prison; after many days they will be punished.
 Then the moon will be disgraced and the sun ashamed; for the LORD of hosts will reign on Mount Zion and in Jerusalem and before His elders, gloriously.

-The occupants of these "thrones" in the passages above are clearly the twenty-four elders, who are given judicial authority from the throne of God.
+The occupants of these "thrones" in the passages above are clearly the twenty-four elders, who have judicial authority from the throne of God.
 Elders are spiritual leaders and teachers for both Israel and the Church.
 They also are representatives for the group at large:

 Numbers 11:16-17 - So the LORD said to Moses: "Gather to Me seventy men of the elders of Israel, whom you know to be the elders of the people and officers over them; bring them to the tabernacle of meeting, that they may stand there with you.
 Then I will come down and talk with you there.
 I will take of the Spirit that is upon you and will put the same upon them; and they shall bear the burden of the people with you, that you may not bear it yourself alone."